drshahizan/special-topic-data-engineering/project/proposal/Noctua/proposal_Noctua.md

 ---

 ## 🧮 System Architecture:
-- Provide a detailed overview of the proposed system architecture including the tools and technologies that will be used to develop and deploy the system
-- Discuss the tools and frameworks that will be used for data visualization and analysis.
-- Explain how the data will be stored, managed, and analyzed using MongoDB, as well as the hardware and software requirements needed to support the system.
-- Provide a flowchart or block diagram of the system architecture.

 Components in system architecture:
   1. `Data acquisition:` Collect data using **web scraping** techniques to extract reviews from Google's API or manually extract data by browsing Google reviews of cafes in Johor.